benlarsendk/PS03/README.md

 ### ChromeDecrypt
 Is a library that locates and decrypts saved passwords from google chrome.
 It delivers the action-url, the username and of course the password.
 When done, it will raise an event with the decrypted data as an eventarg.

+### FirefoxDecrypt
+Exactly the same as ChromeDecrypt, it just works differently.

 ### WiPS
 Is a library that makes use of the commandprompt to get saved WiFi-profiles, including the passwords.
 When done, it will raise an event with the data as an eventarg.
 The use of cmd wil not show any cmd-prompts on the victims machine.